damonallison/notes/writing/blog/posts/2019-04-09-Make-work-meaningful-less-stressful-and-more-rewarding.md

 work into perspective, into the broader context of life.
 Work is important and we were made to do it, but I hope we agree it's not the primary goal of our lives.

+Perspective and mindset is the key to a healthy relationship with work.
+That is the focus of Every Good Endeavor.
+Let's dive into the book.

 ## Every Good Endeavor - Introduction